udacity/RoboND-QuadRotor-Unity-Simulator/EXTRAS.md

 ### _**Schedules**_

-The paths for the hero and quad, as well as the spawn points for the crowd are abstracted into a single object called [**PathSampleCompound**](https://github.com/wpumacay/RoboND-QuadRotor-Unity-Simulator/blob/master/Assets/Scripts/PathPlanner.cs) (had to make this in order to make it serializable and allow saving to a json easily).
+The paths for the hero and quad, as well as the spawn points for the crowd are abstracted into a single object called [**PathSampleCompound**](https://github.com/wpumacay/RoboND-QuadRotor-Unity-Simulator/blob/master/Assets/Scripts/PathPlanner.cs) (in order to make it serializable and allow saving to a json easily).

 Then, this is further abstracted into an object called [**DataExtractionSchedule**](https://github.com/wpumacay/RoboND-QuadRotor-Unity-Simulator/blob/master/Assets/Scripts/DataExtraction/DataExtractionSchedule.cs), which holds a compound, as well as some more functionality for batch recording, visualization, etc.